Homotherium: Evolution and extinction

 The lineage of Homotherium is estimated (based on mitochondrial DNA sequences) to have diverged from that of Smilodon about 18 million years ago.
 Homotherium has been suggested to have originated from African species of the genus Amphimachairodus.
 Homotherium first appeared during the Early Pliocene, with its oldest remains being from the Odesa catacombs in Ukraine around 4.2 million years old, Koobi Fora in Kenya, around 4.35–4.1 million years old, and Kanapoi also in Kenya, dating to around 4.2 million years ago.
 The genus arrived in North America during the Late Pliocene (~3.6-2.6 million years ago).
 On the African continent, the genus disappeared about 1.5 million years ago, during the Early Pleistocene.
 Remains either attributed to Homotherium or Xenosmilus are known from Venezuela in northern South America, suggested to date to the late Early - early Middle Pleistocene, around 1-0.5 million years ago.

 Eurasian Homotherium began to decline in size during the latest part of the Early Pleistocene, and its body mass decline continued over the Middle Pleistocene, along with becoming increasingly rare in the Eurasian fossil record.
 This may be due to competition with other predators, such as the very large lion Panthera fossilis that arrived in Europe at the beginning of the Middle Pleistocene, and/or archaic humans.
 Across northern and southern China, Homotherium is thought to have gone extinct sometime during the Middle Pleistocene.
 The latest well-dated records of Homotherium in Europe date to the late Middle Pleistocene, around 300-200,000 years ago, with the exception of a single lower jaw bone from the North Sea which has been radiocarbon dated to around 28-30,000 years ago.
 It has been suggested that this may represent a Late Pleistocene dispersal from North America, rather than a continuous undocumented occupation of the region.
 In 2024, a mummy of a Homotherium latidens cub was reported from the Upper Pleistocene from the Badyarikha River, Yakutia in northeastern Siberia, dating to 35,471–37,019 years Before Present, marking the first recorded presence of the species in the Late Pleistocene of Asia.
+In 2026, additional upper canine teeth of Homotherium latidens were reported from Late Pleistocene deposits of the Bolshoy Lyakhovsky Island and Kolyma River basin in far northeastern Siberia, respectively dated and calibrated to 38,195–42,755 and 37,192–38,953 years Before Present based on bone collagen extracted from each specimen.

 The youngest well dated remains of Homotherium serum date to around 12,715–12,655 years Before Present, found in southern Alberta, Canada, at the very end of the Late Pleistocene.
 Homotherium serum became extinct as part of the end-Pleistocene extinction event of most large mammals across the Americas.
 The extinction of Homotherium, along with fellow sabertooth Smilodon, at the end of the Late Pleistocene in North America has been suggested to be the result of the decline and extinction of the large prey species on which they depended.